ArronJablonowski/heic_to_jpg/README.md

 A small bash script for converting `.heic` and `.heif` images to JPEG with ImageMagick.

-This script is designed for quick photo cleanup job: point it at a folder, optionally recurse through subfolders, choose an output directory, decide how existing files should be handled, and delete originals only after successful conversion.
+This script is designed for quick photo cleanup jobs: point it at a folder, optionally recurse through subfolders, choose an output directory, decide how existing files should be handled, and delete originals only after successful conversion.

 ## Features